Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 The type `RefTokens` is a type that holds a "list of tokens", but it's just a lie, what we hold is the original string and a list of pairs, begin and end index of each token, we can use this to slice the original string and have the "list of tokens", this is helpful because now the hash function can be implemented around this fact, so in the end we are just hashing a single string.
 The `'a` lifetime is the lifetime of the original query string.

-And finally we have `RefTokenLinkedList` as the output type, in here we are basically creating a liked list of `RefTokens`s which will represent the final merge of the tokens.
+And finally we have `RefTokenLinkedList`, we are basically creating a liked list of `RefTokens`s which will represent the final merge of the tokens.
 If you look closely to this type declaration it accepts `'a` and `'alloc` and that's why using a bump allocator makes things easier, the next reference/pointer of the linked list is of type `Option<&'alloc RefTokenLinkedList<'a, 'alloc>>`.
 So when someone says to you that is hard to make a linked list in Rust now you know that it's not /s.

 I usually go with [AHash](https://github.com/tkaitchuck/ahash) as my hash function in Rust (and for a long time it was used in this function), but this time I decided to experiment [GxHash](https://github.com/ogxd/gxhash) and it was plesantly surprised that it was faster, I will take this easy win.